LudovicLaloux/vuejs-n7/VueJs_intro.md

 - **février 2022 :** VueJs 3

 **Doc officielle :**
  Vue 2 has now entered maintenance mode: it will no longer ship new features, but will continue to receive critical bug fixes and security updates for 18 months starting from the 2.7 release date.
-This means Vue 2 will reach End of Life by the end of 2023.
+This means **Vue 2 will reach End of Life by the end of 2023**.

 ---